GgStardust/una-platform/src/lib/templates/faq.md

 # FAQ

 **What is a UNA?**
-An Unincorporated Nonprofit Association: a simple, low-cost legal container for mission-driven work.
+An Unincorporated Association: a simple, low-cost legal container for mission-driven work.

 **Do I need a lawyer?**
 Not usually.
 Complex cases are flagged and may require review.